 In January 2010, the project was allocated $530m in private activity bonds (PABs) by the California Debt Limitation Allocation Committee (CDLAC).
 Financing for the project was closed in December 2012 to clear the way for the start of construction.

-The plant is expected to generate 2,300 jobs during the construction phase and 575 jobs during operation.
-It is expected to begin supplying desalinated water by 2016.
+The plant generated 2,300 jobs during the construction phase and 575 jobs during operation.
+It began supplying desalinated water in December 2015.

 Utilities and companies involved with California's project

-The Carlsbad desalination project is being developed as a public-private partnership between local utilities and municipalities in San Diego County and Poseidon Resources.
+The Carlsbad desalination project was developed as a public-private partnership between local utilities and municipalities in San Diego County and Poseidon Resources.
 Poseidon has 30-year contracts, with an option for an extension, for long-term, fixed-price water purchase from nine public water agencies in San Diego.